bkumar0801/designpriciples/README.md

 # 'L' : Liskov substitution principle
 > All this is stating is that every subclass/derived class should be substitutable for their base/parent class.
 Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.

+### Working Branch : ```open_closed_resolved```

+We have shapes like Circle, Cube, Line and Square in code.
+Re-look at the code, carefully, all shapes has some Area except Line.
+It has 0 area.

+As of now, it's Area method of Shape Line intentionally returning 0.
+But, we can also throw an exception ```IActuallyDontHaveArea```.
+Well, that's problem : program will crash.